-- A. When the Title IX Coordinator receives a report, the Title IX Coordinator shall promptly contact the complainant confidentially to discuss the availability of supportive measures, consider the complainant's wishes with respect to supportive measures, inform the complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the complainant the process for filing a formal complaint. - B. MSA will offer supportive measures to the complainant whether or not the complainant decides to make a formal complaint.
-MSAmust maintain as confidential any supportive measures provided to the complainant or respondent, to the extent that maintaining such confidentiality would not impair the school district's ability to provide the supportive measures.
-The Title IX Coordinator is responsible for coordinating the effective implementation of supportive measures. - C. If the complainant does not wish to file a formal complaint, the allegations will not be investigated by the school district unless the Title IX Coordinator determines that signing a formal complaint to initiate an investigation over the complainant's wishes is not clearly unreasonable in light of the known circumstances. - D. Upon receipt of a formal complaint, MSA must provide written notice of the formal complaint to the known parties with sufficient time to prepare a response before any initial interview.
+- A. When the Title IX Coordinator receives a report, the Title IX Coordinator shall promptly contact the complainant confidentially to discuss the availability of supportive measures, consider the complainant's wishes with respect to supportive measures, inform the complainant of the availability of supportive measures with or without the filing of a formal complaint, and explain to the complainant the process for filing a formal complaint. - B. Math and Science Academy will offer supportive measures to the complainant whether or not the complainant decides to make a formal complaint.
+Math and Science Academy must maintain as confidential any supportive measures provided to the complainant or respondent, to the extent that maintaining such confidentiality would not impair Math and Science Academy's ability to provide the supportive measures.
+The Title IX Coordinator is responsible for coordinating the effective implementation of supportive measures. - C. If the complainant does not wish to file a formal complaint, the allegations will not be investigated by Math and Science Academy unless the Title IX Coordinator determines that signing a formal complaint to initiate an investigation over the complainant's wishes is not clearly unreasonable in light of the known circumstances. - D. Upon receipt of a formal complaint, Math and Science Academy must provide written notice of the formal complaint to the known parties with sufficient time to prepare a response before any initial interview.
 This written notice must contain: - 1.
 The allegations of sexual harassment, including sufficient details known at the time, the identities of the parties involved in the incident (if known), the conduct allegedly constituting sexual harassment, and the date and location of the alleged incident, if known; - 2.
 A statement that the respondent is presumed not responsible for the alleged conduct and that a determination regarding responsibility will be made at the conclusion of the grievance process; - 3.
 A statement explaining that the parties may have an advisor of their choice, who may be, but is not required to be, an attorney; - 4.
 A statement that the parties may inspect and review evidence gathered pursuant to this policy; - 5.
-A statement informing the parties of any code of conduct provision that prohibits knowingly making false statements or knowingly submitting false information; and - 6.
-A copy of this policy.
+A statement informing the parties of any code of conduct provision that prohibits knowingly making false statements or knowingly submitting false information; and

+6. A copy of this policy.